-- 1. The school promotes a climate where bullying and violence are not tolerated - The pupils handbook contains details and advice on what to do if you are being bullied - Trained Peer Counsellors are available to support pupils, or students - 3. can seek support from them via email at Nethpeercouns@derbyshireschools.org - 4.
-Bullying is discussed in Personal Development Time. - School assemblies are used to address such issues - 6.
-Staff patrol the site at break and lunchtime and students have safe areas where they can go, such as the canteen and Student Support. - 7.
-Duty Staff and Midday Supervisors are encouraged to monitor high risk areas of school such as the toilets, blind spots and corridors. - 8.
-At lunchtime many staff provide activities. - 9.
-The School works in partnership with the police and others to establish a Safer School Partnership. - Staff and Pupils are encouraged to report genuine incidents of bullying as soon as possible. - 11.
-Bullies are dealt with firmly but fairly from the outset. - 12.
-It is made clear that bullying of any form is unacceptable.
+- 1. The school promotes a climate where bullying and violence are not tolerated - 2.
+The pupils planner contains details and advice on what to do if you are being bullied - 3.
+There is a bully box in the entrance to the school office to enable pupils to inform staff anonymously - 4.
+Trained Peer Counsellors are available every lunchtime to support pupils, or students can seek support from them via email at - Nethpeercouns@derbyshireschools.org or text message on 07781474660 or 08452258230 - 1.
+Bullying is discussed in lessons such as citizenship and during form time - 2.
+School assemblies are used to address such issues - 3.
+Staff patrol the site at break and lunchtime and students have safe areas where they can go, such as the canteen - 4.
+Duty staff and Midday Supervisors are encouraged to monitor high risk areas of school such as the toilets, blind spots and corridors - 5.
+At lunchtime many staff provide activities and the library is open for supervised study - 6.
+The school works in partnership with the police and others to establish a Safer School Partnership - 7.
+Staff and pupils are encouraged to report genuine incidents of bullying as soon as possible - 8.
+Bullies are dealt with firmly but fairly from the outset - 9.
+It is made clear that bullying of any form is unacceptable